etag/user_documentation/User_Guide_for_ETAG.md

 1. Visit [ETAG](https://head.ouetag.org).
 1. FIXME: Get a username and password if you don't have one.
 1. Log in with your username and password.
-1. Format three files following these templates and examples.
+1. Format three files types following these templates and examples.
+Your files need to have exactly the same column headers and be in .csv format as each example file.
 See the *In depth documentation*, below, for details on what the fields/columns represent.
+You must have Tagged Data and Reader Data to associated with RFID Reads.
     - Tagged Data: [template](https://osf.io/jzf3b/),  [example 1](https://osf.io/4m8k2/), [example 2](https://osf.io/hkmce/)
     - Reader Data: [template](https://osf.io/fv5cw/),   [example](https://osf.io/wgbty/)
     - RFID Reads: [template](https://osf.io/mxtue/), [example 1](https://osf.io/t4by2/), [example 2](https://osf.io/t53jf/)